Computer performance: As an aspect of software quality

 Computer software performance, particularly software application response time, is an aspect of software quality that is important in human–computer interactions.

 Performance engineering

-Performance engineering within systems engineering encompasses the set of roles, skills, activities, practices, tools, and deliverables applied at every phase of the systems development life cycle which ensures that a solution will be designed, implemented, and operationally supported to meet the performance requirements defined for the solution.
+Performance engineering within systems engineering encompasses the set of roles, skills, activities, practices, tools, and deliverables applied at every phase of the systems development life cycle that ensures that a solution will be designed, implemented, and operationally supported to meet the performance requirements defined for the solution.

 Performance engineering continuously deals with trade-offs between types of performance.
 Occasionally a CPU designer can find a way to make a CPU with better overall performance by improving one of the aspects of performance, presented below, without sacrificing the CPU's performance in other areas.
 For example, building the CPU out of better, faster transistors.

 However, sometimes pushing one type of performance to an extreme leads to a CPU with worse overall performance, because other important aspects were sacrificed to get one impressive-looking number, for example, the chip's clock rate (see the megahertz myth).